Everest Base Camp Helicopter Tour With Landing

 • Warm-down jacket (necessary because of EBC's below-freezing temperatures)

-• inner layer of heat (top)
+• Inner layer of warmth (top)

 • Windproof jacket or fleece